Paddy-Hack-Team/happypaddygo/README.md

 - [Pexels](https://www.pexels.com/) - Used for free stock photos

 # Acknowledgements
-This webiste was created through team efforts, effective and efficient collaboration and communications from the team member below.
+This webiste was created through guidance from our mentor Chris, team efforts, effective and efficient collaboration and communications from the team member below.

 - Fabio
 - Magda